Capper & Jones Solicitors

 1 King Street

-Our specialist solicitors have extensive experience in preparing Wills to cover all circumstances, with standard single Wills available from £150 plus VAT, or standard joint Wills available from £295 plus VAT.
+Our specialist solicitors have extensive experience in preparing Wills to cover all circumstances.
+See our prices on our fixed prices page.
 Our prices include the Will being registered on the National Will Registry.

 There are many different reasons to make a Will: to save Inheritance Tax, to appoint a guardian for a young child, to sort out funeral arrangements or to set out your intentions if you think family members may not agree.
 Whether you have a complex estate well over the Inheritance Tax threshold (currently £325,000) or whether you simply want to make sure certain belongings go to certain people, we can make a Will to suit you.